-- provide two (2) official transcripts from each regionally accredited institution of higher education attended for earned bachelor’s and master’s degrees;
+- official transcripts from each regionally accredited institution of higher education attended for earned bachelor’s and master’s degrees;

-- GPA of 3.00 for an earned master’s degree; and
+- evidence of a minimum overall GPA of 3.00 for master’s degree;

 South College seeks to make available all online programs/courses to residents of Tennessee and other states, and to allow completion of required clinical or practical experiences in those states.
 We work through the State Authorization Reciprocity Agreement (SARA) process and with states directly to ensure that when authorization or licensure is necessary, required approvals are secured.
 Tennessee is a member of SARA and South College is an approved SARA institution.
 As such, we adhere to a set of national standards for interstate offering of post-secondary distance education courses and programs.
 SARA also covers all interstate placements in clinical or practical situations among SARA member states, no matter the nature of the main program.
 However, not all states are SARA members.
 While we do monitor the laws in each state, authorization of distance education is a dynamic environment and prospective students should check this site often for updates.
 It is the student’s responsibility to understand current circumstances or special requirements in their state of residence.